 HTML Concepts: The “Nothing” Content Model

-In this little series that started with the meaning of “body-ok,” let’s talk about a trivial but little-known concept: the “nothing” content model.
+In this little series that started with the meaning of “body-ok,” let’s move to a trivial but little-known concept: the “nothing” content model.

 What is it?
 It literally means what it says: